SCHOOL OF LAW

 - 91% of spring 2018 J.D. graduates were employed within 10 months of graduation — exceeding the national average of about 88%.

-- Akron Law’s Trial Advocacy program was ranked among the top 50 in the country, and best in the state, according to the U.S. News & World Report’s 2020 Best Grad Schools Rankings.
+- Akron Law’s Trial Advocacy program was ranked among the top 50 in the country, and ranked highest in the state, according to the U.S. News & World Report’s 2020 Best Grad Schools Rankings.
 The school’s student mock trial team finished second in the national Student Trial Advocacy Competition in 2019, having earned a spot in the national championship for the fourth year in a row.
 Overall, Akron Law’s trial advocacy teams have won more than 20 national and regional championships.
 Also, the school’s moot court and client counseling teams earned Akron Law a top-10 position in the American Bar Association’s 2019 Competitions Champion national ranking.

 - Akron Law’s IP program was awarded a grade “A” rating in the Spring 2019 issue of the National Jurist’s preLaw Magazine — putting it among the top 40 in the country.
 The school also received an “A-” grade in Trial Advocacy and Litigation in the same issue.